hexrcs/fullstack-graphql-next-nexus-prisma/README.md

 Git should be automatically initialized by `create-next-app`, and your project structure should look like this:

 ![Project structure bootstrapped by `create-next-app`](https://i.imgur.com/kzVMkAY.png)<figcaption>Project structure bootstrapped by <code>create-next-app</code></figcaption>

+> The `create-next-app` might not have the latest TypeScript package pre-installed.
+If you want to use the latest TypeScript features, run `npm install -D typescript@latest` after the project is bootstrapped.

 ## Step 3: Install Nexus with Prisma